Ekeoma/documentation/integration/ios/layer-parse.md

-# Atlas-iOS-Parse Example
+# Layer-Parse-iOS Example

-Atlas-iOS-Parse-Example is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with a Parse backend.
+LayerParseSampleApp is a sample application highlighting how to integrate Atlas, the iOS UI Kit for the Layer communications platform with a Parse backend.
 It presents a very simple example of a chat app.

 ## Setup